Automatic identification and data capture: Capturing data from printed documents

-These technologies enable data extraction from paper documents for processing in enterprise systems like ERP and CRM.
+These technologies enable data extraction from paper documents for processing in enterprise systems like enterprise resource planning (ERP) and customer relationship management (CRM).

 The documents for data capture can be divided into 3 groups: structured, semi-structured, and unstructured.

 Structured documents (e.g., questionnaires, tests, tax returns, insurance forms, ballots) have identical layouts, making data capture straightforward since fields are always in the same location.

 Semi-structured documents (e.g., invoices, purchase orders, waybills) follow a general format, but layout varies by vendor or parameters.
 Capturing data requires more advanced methods.

 Unstructured documents (letters, contracts, articles, etc.) could be flexible with structure and appearance.

 The Internet and the future

 Advocates for the growth of AIDC systems argue that AIDC has the potential to greatly increase industrial efficiency and general quality of life.
 If widely implemented, the technology could reduce or eliminate counterfeiting, theft, and product waste, while improving the efficiency of supply chains.
 However, others have voiced criticisms of the potential expansion of AIDC systems into everyday life, citing concerns over personal privacy, consent, and security.

 The global Auto-ID Labs association, founded in 1999, includes major corporations such as Walmart, Coca-Cola, Gillette, Johnson & Johnson, Pfizer, Procter & Gamble, Unilever, UPS, and tech firms like SAP, Alien, and Sun, along with five academic research centers.
 These centers are based at the Massachusetts Institute of Technology (USA), University of Cambridge (UK), University of Adelaide (Australia), Keio University (Japan), ETH Zurich and University of St. Gallen (Switzerland).

 Auto-ID Labs envisions a future supply chain based on the Internet of Objects — a global application of RFID.
 Their goal is to harmonize technology, processes, and organization.
 Research focuses on miniaturization (targeting 0.3 mm per chip), cost reduction (around $0.05 per unit), and innovative applications such as contactless payments (Sony/Philips), domotics (e.g., tagged clothing and intelligent appliances), and sporting events (e.g., timing at the Berlin Marathon).